Mobelux/swift-wind-rose/README.md

 ## ⚙️ Usage

-WindRose is designed to be used with a one of the [many](https://github.com/BinaryBirds/swift-html) [HTML](https://github.com/tayloraswift/swift-dom) [DSLs](https://github.com/pointfreeco/swift-html) available for Swift and is not particularly useful outside of additional library-specific support.
+WindRose is designed to be used with a one of the [many](https://github.com/BinaryBirds/swift-html) [HTML](https://github.com/tayloraswift/swift-dom) [DSLs](https://github.com/pointfreeco/swift-html) available for Swift and is not particularly useful outside of additional, library-specific support.
 The [Plot](https://github.com/JohnSundell/Plot) library, for example, defines a `Component` protocol that can be used as follows:

 ```swift
 struct Banner: Component {